Contents

 4. Head out on a full-day walking tour

 It’s incredible how much ground you can cover on a tour!
 To discover as much as you possibly in New York City, one of the best experiential gifts you can give is a full-day walking tour of New York City.
-As a New York City tour guide, I can’t stress enough how crucial it is to take a guided tour.
-It’s an opportunity to get advice from a local and learn about the hidden history of a city.

 This 6-hour walking tour covers almost all of Manhattan, starting in Times Square and covering Fifth Avenue, the New York Public Library, Grand Central Station, Lower Manhattan, and ending at the 9/11 Memorial.

-Pro Tip: Remember – tip your tour guides!
+And remember – tip your tour guides!

 5. Soar high above the city on a helicopter tour